rajrayala/Lighthouse-Scores/README.md

-# Lighthouse Scores App
+# Performance Testing App

 This application runs performance tests on specified URLs using Lighthouse.
 It can be used both as a server, a CLI tool and as an [UI](ui/README.md) app.

 ## Features

-- Run Lighthouse tests on multiple URLs.
+- Run Lighthouse and/ or Axe tests on multiple URLs.
 - Supports both mobile and desktop devices.
 - Save results to JSON files.
 - Average results from multiple runs.